gbeckers/Darr/docs/rationale.rst

 external libraries, or on specific knowledge that is not included with the data.
 This is necessary and tolerable in specific use cases.
 Yet, it can be a hindrance when sharing data with other people who work with different tools.
-Complex data format can even hinder you in exploring your own data, when you use different tools for different types of analyses, or just when you want to have a look at that data you worked on a few years ago, and you don't have the old analysis environment available any more.
+Complex data formats can even hinder you in exploring your own data, when you use different tools for different types of analyses, or just when you want to have a look at that data you worked on a few years ago, and you don't have the old analysis environment available any more.